 As we've learned from The Social Network, many new tech innovations are born with a completely different function than what we use them for today.
 But when it comes to purpose, many pieces of tech, be it old, discarded, or simply in transit are brought to life anew via repurposing.
 It’s the most clever echelon of users who make this innovation possible.

 Almost universally we see these user trends indicate where designers should focus, and how to adapt technology for a user base of the future.
-From marketing stunts to apps that changed an industry, these are the most outrageous uses of tech that the designers never saw coming.
+From marketing stunts to mobile app design that changed an industry, these are the most outrageous tech innovations that the UI/UX designers never saw coming.

 KFC VR Training